-I’ll begin this post describing a memory of something that occurred some time ago, that might sounds strange to have stayed with me so distinctly.
-I was walking westward on a street called King, when I passed a very dapperly dressed elderly gentleman, who tipped his hat at me as he passed.
-Ok, I guess it’s not that strange that I remember such an occurrence as it is pretty rare to (1) see a man dressed as finely as he was just walking along the street, and (2) have a hat tipped in my direction!
+I’ll begin this post describing a memory of something that occurred some time ago … I was walking westward King Street West, when I passed a very dapperly dressed gentleman, who tipped his hat at me as he passed.
+I remember it distinctly because that was the only time I’ve ever had a hat tipped in my direction, but also because the man was Honest Ed himself, Ed Mirvish!

 Born in 1914, the son of Jewish immigrants from Lithuania, Edwin came to Canada from the United Stages in 1923.
 Losing his father at the age of 15 he was left to support his family, so he dropped out of school to manage the small family grocery store.
 Evidently, the man simply didn’t stop, as at the time of his death at 92 years old in 2007, he had accomplished a wide variety of achievements and garnered much respect in the city, where ‘Ed Mirvish Day’ is celebrated every August 12th.